 Yes!
 Starting a blog is one of the easiest, most accessible ways to launch your own business and earn an income online (from anywhere in the world).
 You don’t need to be a professional writer or web developer—and you don’t need any credentials, years of experience in your field, or a degree in order to blog and become successful with it.
 You can start blogging regardless of your age, location or experience level and still build a profitable online business.

 Can I start a blog without any technical experience?

 Even if you have no technical experience with websites, starting a blog has become so much easier in 2020.
-This guide was created with ease of use in mind, and I’ll walk you through every step of the way here today.
+This guide was created with ease of use in mind, and I’ll walk you through every step of the way, so that you’re able to learn how to create a blog (very easily) today.